 “I can’t trust anyone,” she whispered into his chest.
 His thin shirt muffled her words.
 “Especially you.”
 She pounded a weak fist on his chest and felt his reflexive muscle tighten.
 Tony’s body answered hers in the familiar way August’s had done.
 The magnetic gimmick was lost on her, though she could tell by his pulse, the experience was new to him.

-Two hands on her cheeks he pulled her away and looked Valerie in the eye.
+Two hands on her cheeks, Tony guided her gaze to meet his.
 “I would let you walk away if I knew it wouldn’t kill me.”

 “If you stick around too long, that’s exactly what will happen.”
-With all of her resolve she broke his warm, comforting embrace.
-It hurt to simply walk away from his negative magnetic charge, but not in the same way as leaving August behind.
-She had known Tony less than fifteen minutes yet she knew it would destroy her if she were to leave him standing in the woods and never look back.
+With all of her resolve she broke his warm, reassuring embrace.
+It hurt just to walk away from his negative magnetic charge, but not in the same way as leaving August behind.
+Their relationship was a mere fifteen minutes long and Valerie knew it wouldn’t destroy her if she were to leave him standing in the woods and never look back.
 If losing her children taught her any lesson it was that her mind was much stronger than her body.

-“Here,” Tony said tossing her the wrist band.
-He slid his on and sighed.
+“Here,” Tony said handing her a gene-muting wrist band.
+He slid one on and sighed.